haghard/sport-center/README.md

 ##### Local cluster run #####

-We can run cluster with 4 nodes locally using sbt like this
+We can run cluster with 6 nodes locally using sbt like this

 sbt lgateway0
+sbt lgateway1
+sbt lgateway2

 sbt lcrawler0